mshockwave/portfolio/content/blog/llvm-codegen-legalization.md

   1. At the beginning, values from LLVM IR can have arbitrary types so crazy types like `i17` and `i87` might sprinkle here and there.
   2. Type legalizer goes all the way to turn _every_ of these illegal types into a small set of legal types.
   3. But then, you found out: "Oops, each operation might have their own preference on the types it supports".
 Namely, these types are what an operation _actually_ wants.
-  4. We legalizes individal operations to iron out those unsupported legal types as well as unsupported operations.
+  4. We legalizes individual operations to iron out those unsupported **legal** types as well as unsupported operations.
   5. But if our focus has always been the types supported by individual operations...

 _Then why can't we just jump from Step (1) to Step (4)?_